dynamsoft-docs/license-server-docs/common/mechanism.md

 > Read more on [what is LTS]({{site.about}}terms.html#license-tracking-server)

 The following code snippets show how to configure LTS.
-If you are using Dynamsoft-Hosting `LTS`, you can skip to this step.
+If you are using Dynamsoft-Hosting `LTS` , you can skip this step.

 * JavaScript